- Practice Areas

 Generally a bankruptcy will discharge all unsecured debt but it will not discharge secured debt on property you intend to keep.

 Bankruptcy was designed to help everyday people get a fresh start from their debts.
 However, not all debt is created equally.
-Debt generally comes in two different forms, secured debt and unsecured debt.
-Generally a bankruptcy will discharge all unsecured debt but it will not discharge secured debt on property you intend to keep.
+Debt generally comes in two different forms, secured debt, and unsecured debt.
+Generally, a bankruptcy will discharge all unsecured debt but it will not discharge secured debt on the property you intend to keep.
 Depending on the type of debt you have, bankruptcy can be a great option to help you get back on your feet.

 What Is Unsecured Debt: Unsecured debt is the reverse of secured debt.
 It is debt that is not protected by an asset such as a house or vehicle.
 Some examples of unsecured debt are credit cards, personal loans, medical bills, etc. These debts generally have a much higher interest rate because the lender does not have the deed to your house or the title to your vehicle.
 The higher interest rate also makes these debts very difficult to repay and leaves our clients feeling trapped and overwhelmed.